Discovery Call Framework: Questions, Scripts & the 30-Minute Structure

 MEDDIC Discovery Questions

-MEDDIC (Metrics, Economic Buyer, Decision Criteria, Decision Process, Identify Pain, Champion) is the gold standard for enterprise and complex sales.
-It goes deeper than BANT and is designed for multi-stakeholder deals with longer cycles.
+MEDDIC (Metrics, Economic Buyer, Decision Criteria, Decision Process, Identify Pain, Champion) is the gold standard for enterprise sales — deeper than BANT and designed for multi-stakeholder deals with longer cycles.

 Metrics: